- Social Security Disability Insurance (SSDI) is a government program that pays monthly benefits to applicants with physical/mental disability.

 - Work record proving that the claimant had paid into the Social Security via their payroll taxes

-Although SSDI is Federally-funded, applications for disability benefits are assigned to the office of the state agency responsible for making disability evaluations.
+Although SSDI is federally-funded, applications for disability benefits are assigned to the office of the state agency responsible for making disability evaluations.
 This then is followed up by The Social Security Administration (SSA), and thereafter by a specialized disability examiner for claim assessments.

 The first thing the examiner does is to send out for medical records and other information to the entire list provided by the claimant with the application.
-That includes physicians, medical centers and others who may have played a part in the disability.
+That includes physicians, medical centers and others who may have played a part in diagnosing or treating the disability.
 Only upon receipt of said information will examiners begin their evaluation work.
 That process can take months and depends to a large extent on how fast people respond to the examiner’s requests.

-There is a Social Security impairment listing manual, known as the blue book, that examiners routinely refer to determine the claimants’ physical or mental condition.
+There is a Social Security Disability listing manual, known as the blue book, that examiners routinely refer to determine the claimants’ physical or mental condition.
 That manual goes under the title “Disability Evaluation under Social Security”.
 It lists strict disability criteria for impairments, and it constitutes a critical tool in the process.
-A Claimant’s medical records must correspond strictly to the definitions provided by the blue book.
+A claimant’s medical records must correspond strictly to the definitions provided by the blue book.

 In many situations, claimants will not be approved merely on the strength of a particular listing in the blue book.
 When disability examiners have doubts regarding the voracity of a claimed condition, they resort to an assessment method known as “sequential evaluation”.